eclipsesrl/udesly-docs-gridsome/content/wordpress/general/php-elements.md

 > ⚠️ ADVANCED USERS ONLY ⚠️

 PHP elements are advanced elements that can help you to achieve custom functionalities without modifying directly the exported theme.
 They can be used in all the theme and are meant for advanced users who knows how PHP works.
-To inject PHP code you have 2 ways:
+To inject PHP code you have 2 ways: embeds and attributes.

 ## Embeds